Eating out in Spain - What You Need To Know

-Eating out in Spain is one of the best reasons to visit, and there are many options to choose from including restaurants of all shapes, sizes, prices and styles, fast food outlets, cafeterias and tapas bars.
+Eating out in Spain is one of the best reasons to visit th e country, and there are many options to choose from including restaurants, fast food outlets, cafeterias and great tapas bars.

 Breakfast Snacks and Sandwiches

-A traditional Spanish breakfast is chocolate con churros – long tubular doughnuts (not for the weak of stomach) with thick hot and sweet drinking chocolate.
-Most local bars and cafeterias serve a variety of tostadas (toast) with aceite ( oil ) or con mantequilla (with butter ) and mermelada ( jam ), or perhaps with huevos fritos (fried eggs), Tortilla (potato omelette) or panceta ( grilled bacon ) make for an excellent breakfast.
+A variety of toasts are always popular such as tostadas (toast) with aceite ( oil ) or con mantequilla (with butter ) and mermelada ( jam ), or perhaps with huevos fritos (fried eggs), Tortilla (potato omelette) or panceta ( grilled bacon ) make for an excellent breakfast.